Hemmant

 Hemmant is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Hemmant's dwelling structures, as per the latest Census report, consisted of 91.4% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 78.0% houses and 22.0% other dwellings.
-Home ownership in Hemmant stood at 20.0%, with mortgaged dwellings at 54.0% and rented ones at 26.0%.
-The median monthly mortgage repayment was $2,000, lower than Brisbane metro's average of $2,100.
-The median weekly rent in Hemmant was recorded at $430, slightly higher than Brisbane metro's figure of $420.
-Nationally, Hemmant's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Hemmant's dwelling structure, as per the latest Census, comprised 91.4% houses and 8.6% other dwellings.
+In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
+Hemmant's home ownership rate was 20.0%, with mortgaged dwellings at 54.0% and rented ones at 26.0%.
+The median monthly mortgage repayment in Hemmant was $2,000, higher than Brisbane metro's $1,863 and the national average of $1,863.
+The median weekly rent in Hemmant was $430, substantially above the national figure of $375.

 Frequently Asked Questions - Housing